aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 ## Introduction

-This example goes over how to use the CV Pathfinder models in AVD in an introductory way.

 !!! important
     - CVaaS is required to run this example.
 Without it, only configuration generation is possible.
-    - Minimum EOS version 4.32.2F is required to run this example.
+    - Minimum EOS version 4.32.2F is required.
     - The devices must be able to reach CVaaS via their Management Interface.
-    - Proper licenses are required for all nodes.
+    - Proper licenses are required for all nodes  (IPSec and throughput).

-This example aims to present the basic configuration blocks required to deploy CV Pathfinder but does not cover all CV Pathfinder features.
+This example aims to present the basic configuration blocks required to deploy CV Pathfinder using AVD but does not cover all CV Pathfinder features.
 In particular, it does not cover:

 - Internet Exits
 - WAN routers behind NAT